Chihuahua monster truck accident

-The Chihuahua monster truck accident occurred on 5 October 2013 in Chihuahua City, Mexico when a monster truck crashed into spectators at an air show.
-Eight people were reported killed, including children, and 79 were injured.
+The Chihuahua monster truck accident occurred on 5 October 2013 in Chihuahua City, Mexico, when a monster truck crashed into spectators at an air show.
+Eight people were reported killed, and 79 were injured.
 Officials and event organizers were blamed for the disaster.
 To date, it is the deadliest monster truck incident to have occurred.

 Accident

 The Extreme Aeroshow was being held at the El Rejon dam, on the outskirts of Chihuahua City.
 Carlos Gonzalez, spokesman for the Chihuahua state prosecutors' office, said that the driver "appeared to lose control of the truck after leaping over cars it was crushing during a demonstration".

 It was reported that the outdoor arena lacked any visible barriers.

 The driver was detained and said in a statement that he hit his head on something inside the cabin and lost consciousness.

 Investigation

 Governor of Chihuahua César Duarte Jáquez said his administration was investigating whether the Civil Protection authorities had correctly enforced safety regulations.
 Governor Jáquez announced 3 days of mourning.